jinspark-lab/cdk-samples/eks-ingress/README.md

 ### Please Note

+This sample uses default VPC in "us-east-1".
+If you are going to deploy different region, you should fix the region & availability zone codes.

 As this sample uses default VPC, you need to put "kubernetes.io/role/elb" tag into your Public Subnet.

-Key : kubernetes.io/role/elb
+* Key : kubernetes.io/role/elb
-Value : 1
+* Value : 1

+Sample deploys Application Load Balancer to the us-east-1a and us-east-1c by default.

 For more detail, please refer the official document. (https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)